 A case-control study has shown that RLS impairs PSG measures of sleep; however, the principal symptoms of RLS occur during wake and, therefore, the disorder does not require PSG for diagnosis.

-Periodic Limb Movement Disorder Clinical Context and Test Purpose
+Periodic Limb Movement Disorder

-The purpose of PSG is to provide a diagnostic option that is an alternative to or an improvement on existing tests in patients with PLMD.
+The purpose of PSG is to provide a diagnostic option that is an alternative to or an improvement on existing tests in individuals with periodic limb movement disorder (PLMD).